DuckyZero/KeebsChat/README.md

 Mechanical Keyboard Chatbot, designed to enhance the keyboard community and help new comers learn more about this awesome hobby

 ## Project Status
-This project is currently underway and I will pose updates on this readme file.
+This project is currently underway and I will post updates on this readme file.